samuelhoppenworth/Learning-RL/textbook-notes/chapter-1.md

 #### 1.2 Examples

 Instantiations of reinforment learning aren't limited to Artificial Intelligence.
 When chess players play, their intuition is refined by repeatedly playing moves and evaluating their outcomes.
 When a gazelle calf is first born, it repeatedly falls until learning to walk minutes later.
 When a roomba is cleaning a floor, it has to decide whether it should keep cleaning or try to return to its charging station based on its battery level and location in the house.
 In each case, an agent is interacting with an enviornment, reading information from the enviornment, and adjusting its behavior to improve the odds of achieving some goal.

+#### 1.3 Elements of Reinforcement Learning

+**Policy:** the policy determines what action an agent takes given its perception of the current state of the enviornment.

+**Reward signal:** the reward signal can be thought of as the pain and pleasure receptors of a learning agent.
+More reward = more pleasure, less pain.
+Less reward = more pain, less pleasure.
+At every time step, the enviornment sends the agent a reward, and it is the goal of the agent to maximize the aggregate amount of reward it receives in the long run.

+**Value function:** if the reward signal specifies the desireability of an action in the short-term, then value functions specify the desireability of an action in the long term.
+Value functions inform the agent that what's "good" right now may not lead to good things later.
+It's like to explaining to a child that they can have two marshmallows instead of one, but only if they spit out the one in their mouth and wait a bit.

+**Enviornnment models:** models which attempt to mimic the enviornment that agent is learning in.
+These are used to predict futures states given the current state and action.
+The predicted states are then used for planning what course of action should be taken.